 There’s also support available in case you experience any technical issues.
 Another reason to go premium is the availability of regular updates.
 But, beware!
 Many sites will give you cracked/nulled themes which are essentially a hacked version of a paid theme.

 Mostly, these versions come through illegal means.
 Not only is it illegal to buy them, but they also come with a ton of security issues.
 There can be malicious codes hidden which could change your admin details and hack your site database.

 Use a Strong Password

 A password may seem like a simple thing but it’s one of the easiest avenues through which those with malicious intent could hack your site.
-If you go with passwords that only contain letters or numbers, it’s high time to change your game.
+If you go with passwords that only contain letters or numbers, it’s high time to change your game for better WordPress Security.